printvis/documentation/docs/Legacy/CustContVend/CustomerUFComments.md

 ### Customer User Fields

-Customer User Fields can be accessed directly from the Case Card under the "Actions" menu.
+Customer User Fields can be accessed directly from the Case Card under the "Navigate" menu.

 ![Customer User Fields and Comments on Case Card 1.jpg](./assets/Customer User Fields and Comments on Case Card 1.jpg)